Ven. Mishin ino will present the next Introduction to Zen Workshop at Dainen-ji on Saturday, March 4th, 2017.

 The workshop begins at 2:00 p.m. and ends at about 4:00 p.m followed by an informal discussion.
 Please arrive by 1:45 p.m. for orientation.
 Dainen-ji, Zen Centre of Ottawa, is located at 240 Daly Avenue (on the corner of Daly Avenue and Friel Street) in Ottawa's Sandy Hill District.

 The workshops are designed to give people a formal introduction to Zen practice, the basis of which is "sitting", or "zazen".
 Instruction in posture and basic elements of mindfulness practice is provided, which includes some explanation of the difference between Zen practice and commonly used meditative techniques.
 During the workshop we spend a portion of the time actually doing the practice and so by the end of the workshop people have enough information to begin to establish a practice at home, which is essential if it is to be effective.

-Following the workshop those who wish to continue can make arrangements to meet privately with a practice advisor or Dharma Teacher to discuss their practice and ask any questions they may have.
+Following the workshop those who wish to continue can make arrangements to meet privately with a practice advisor to discuss their practice and ask any questions they may have.
 This would be the beginning of a series of meetings for the purpose of clarifying the student's practice to prepare them to apply for the first level of enrolment, that of an associate student.

 A Note About Enrolment

 Dainen-ji is a monastery and so we have a very intensive schedule of practice throughout the year.
 In addition to monastic training we provide training to a large number of lay people, some of whom live in the Ottawa area, but also to many who live overseas.
 In order to make the Teachings available to as large a number of people as possible we have a structure of enrolment which corresponds to the time constraints and needs of students.